-Employability Skills Rating Competency and Rating Criteria Minimum Rating of 2 for EAC Check Rating 1 2 3 Develops positive work relationships with others.
+Employability Skills Rating Competency and Rating Criteria Minimum Rating of 2 for EAC Check Rating • 1 2 3 Develops positive work relationships with others.
 Examples of qualities and habits that the employee might exhibit include Interacts with others with respect and in a non-judgmental manner Responds to others in an appropriate and non-offensive manner Helps co-workers and peers accomplish tasks or goals Applies problem-solving strategies to improve relations with others When managing others, shows traits such as compassion, listening, coaching, team development, and appreciation

-Employability Skills Rating Minimun n Rating of 3 2 for EACH Competency and Rating Criteria Check Ratir ng 1 2 3 2.
-Communicates effectively with others Examples of qualities and habits that the employee might exhibit include Adjusts the communication approach for the target audience, purpose, and situation to maximize impact Organizes messages/information in a logical and helpful manner Speaks clearly and writes legibly Models behaviors to show active listening Applies what was read to actual practice Asks appropriate questions for clarity 3.
-Collaborates with others Examples of qualities and habits that the employee might exhibit include Works effectively in teams with people of diverse backgrounds regardless of sex, race, ethnicity, nationality, sexuality, religion, political views, and abilities Shares responsibility for collaborative work and decision making Uses the problem-solving process to work through differences of opinion in a constructive manner to achieve a reasonable compromise Avoids contributing to an unproductive group conflict Shares information and carries out responsibilities in a timely manner 4.
-Maintains composure under pressure Examples of qualities and habits that the employee might exhibit include Uses critical thinking to determine the best options or outcomes when faced with a challenging situation Carries out assigned duties while under pressure Acts in a respectful, professional, and non-offensive manner while under pressure Applies stress management techniques to cope under pressure 5.
-Demonstrates integrity Examples of qualities and habits that the employee might exhibit include Carries out responsibilities in an ethical, legal and confidential manner Responds to situations in a timely manner Takes personal responsibility to correct problems Models behaviors that demonstrate self-discipline, reliability, and dependability
+Employability Skills Rating Minimun n Rating of 2 2 for EACH Competency and Rating Criteria (Check Ratin g 1 2 3 Examples of include Adjust purpos Organi Speaks Model Applie cates effectively with others of qualities and habits that the employee might exhibit as the communication approach for the target audience, se, and situation to maximize impact izes messages/information in a logical and helpful manner is clearly and writes legibly as behaviors to show active listening as what was read to actual practice appropriate questions for clarity Examples of include Works regard political political contributing to an unproductive group conflict information and carries out responsibilities in a timely Examples of include Uses of when the Carries of Acts in while of the carries of the carri ritical thinking to determine the best options or outcomes faced with a challenging situation so out assigned duties while under pressure a respectful, professional, and non-offensive manner under pressure s stress management techniques to cope under pressure Examples of include Carries manne Responsi Takes Model rates integrity of qualities and habits that the employee might exhibit so out responsibilities in an ethical, legal and confidential er ands to situations in a timely manner personal responsibility to correct problems s behaviors that demonstrate self-discipline, reliability, ependability

-Employability Skills Rating

-Minimun n Rating of 2 for EACH

-Competency and Rating Criteria Check Rating

-1 2 3

-6. Performs quality work Examples of qualities and habits that the employee might exhibit include Carries out written and verbal directions accurately Completes work efficiently and effectively Performs calculations accurately Conserves resources, supplies, and materials to minimize costs and environmental impact Uses equipment, technology, and work strategies to improve workflow Applies problem-solving strategies to improve productivity Adheres to worksite regulations and practices Maintains an organized work area

-7. Provides quality goods or services (internal and external) Examples of qualities and habits that the employee might exhibit include Shows support for the organizational goals and principles by own personal actions Displays a respectful and professional image to customers Displays an enthusiastic attitude and desire to take care of customer needs Seeks out ways to increase customer satisfaction Produces goods to workplace specifications

-8. Shows initiative and self-direction Examples of qualities and habits that the employee might exhibit include Prioritizes and carries out responsibilities without being told Responds with enthusiasm and flexibility to handle tasks that need immediate attention Reflects on any unsatisfactory outcome as an opportunity to learn Improves personal performance by doing something different or differently Analyzes how own actions impact the overall organization Supports own action with sound reasoning and principles Balances personal activities to minimize interference with work responsibilities
+Employability Skills Rating Minimun n Rating of 2 for EACH Competency and Rating Criteria Check Ratir ıg 📗 , , , 1 2 3 6.
+Performs quality work Examples of qualities and habits that the employee might exhibit include Carries out written and verbal directions accurately Completes work efficiently and effectively Performs calculations accurately Conserves resources, supplies, and materials to minimize costs and environmental impact Uses equipment, technology, and work strategies to improve workflow Applies problem-solving strategies to improve productivity Adheres to worksite regulations and practices Maintains an organized work area 7.
+Provides quality goods or services (internal and external) Examples of qualities and habits that the employee might exhibit include Shows support for the organizational goals and principles by own personal actions Displays a respectful and professional image to customers Displays an enthusiastic attitude and desire to take care of customer needs Seeks out ways to increase customer satisfaction Produces goods to workplace specifications 8.
+Shows initiative and self-direction Examples of qualities and habits that the employee might exhibit include Prioritizes and carries out responsibilities without being told Responds with enthusiasm and flexibility to handle tasks that need immediate attention Reflects on any unsatisfactory outcome as an opportunity to learn Improves personal performance by doing something different or differently Analyzes how own actions impact the overall organization Supports own action with sound reasoning and principles Balances personal activities to minimize interference with work responsibilities